The 2026 Motherland Conference at Cambridge University

 - Nigeria being the “Giant of Africa”.

-Broader questions I posed to the audience on these themes then included:
+Broader questions I posed to the audience on these themes to discuss then included:

-§ Does the diaspora have a role play in Africa’s development?
+§ Does the diaspora have a role play in Africa’s/the Caribbean’s development?
 Or is it a responsibility for those on the ground mainly?

-§ What are the biggest barriers to the diaspora contributing to Africa’s development e.g. obtaining visas/passports, intercontinental travel (lack of direct flight routes across Africa along with high expenses), lack of sufficiently accessible social infrastructure i.e. hospitals, roads
+§ What are the biggest barriers to the diaspora contributing to Africa’s development e.g. obtaining visas/passports, intercontinental travel (lack of direct flight routes across Africa along with high expenses), lack of sufficient social infrastructure i.e. hospitals, emergency services etc…